MerginMaps/media-sync/README.md

 # mergin-media-sync
-Sync media files from Mergin projects to other storage backends.
+Sync media files from Mergin Maps projects to other storage backends.
 Currently, supported backend are local drive (mostly for testing) and MinIO (S3-like) backend.

-Sync works in two modes, in COPY mode, where media files are only copied to external drive and MOVE mode, where files are subsequently removed from mergin project (on cloud).
+Sync works in two modes, in COPY mode, where media files are only copied to external drive and MOVE mode, where files are subsequently removed from Mergin Maps project (on cloud).

 Also user can choose whether references to media files should be updated.